Use 'Enter' for

 That the behaviour of changing from one inertial reference frame to another

-Is dependent on the movement of the inertial reference frame relative to a universal reference frame
+Is dependent on the movement of the inertial reference frame relative to a static universal reference frame

 Supporting evidence